natnew/natnew/README.md

 ### About Me:

 - 🔭 I’m currently working on Apps and dahsboards for the AEC (architecture, engineering and Construction) industry.
-- 🌱 I’m currently learning Python, Javascript, C#, SQL, Azure
+- 🌱 I’m currently learning Python, JavaScript, C#, SQL, Azure
 - 👯 I’m looking to collaborate on Python projects
 - 🤔 I’m looking for help with digital architectural, engineering and Construction projects
 - 💬 Ask me about BIM (Building Information Modeling) and Digital Twins